Thayer Hotel: Hotel Thayer

-When Brigadier General Douglas MacArthur returned from World War I to become the Superintendent of West Point, he started a major expansion program of the buildings.
+When Brigadier General Douglas MacArthur returned from World War I to become the Superintendent of West Point in 1919, he started a major expansion program of the buildings.
 The new Thayer Hotel was one of these expansion projects and the Thayer Hotel officially opened May 27, 1926 with 225 rooms.
-General MacArthur would return to West Point and stay in the hotel in 1962 for one final time to give his noted "Duty, Honor, Country" speech to the cadets as he received the Thayer Award.

-The freed Iran hostages were housed at the hotel immediately upon their return to the United States.
+In 1981, the freed Iran hostages were housed at the hotel immediately upon their return to the United States.
 The former hostages spent the night at the hotel and signed a menu which is still on display in the lobby, as well as a brass plaque given by the former hostages to the Thayer Hotel, thanking the hotel for welcoming them home.

 The 151 room Thayer Hotel has undergone several renovations over the years – most recently in 2012, with the opening of the 23-room executive suite wing.
-The main conference rooms and public spaces are all named after prominent Americans who were instrumental in West Point's history.
-The hotel has named the "President George Washington Ballroom" (who first headquartered at West Point in 1779); President Thomas Jefferson Patio (founded the US Military Academy in 1802); President Ulysses S. Grant Room (class of 1843); President Dwight D. Eisenhower Room (class of 1915); General Douglas MacArthur Room (class of 1903); General of the Armies John J. Pershing Room (class of 1886 who led ally armies in WWI); General Omar Bradley Room (class of 1915); and General George S. Patton Tavern (class of 1909).